 Eventually, however, warfare would ensue.
 Of course, when the Mughals had that much money, when they were stricken with conflict, plundering was rampant.
 Soldiers and kings couldn't ignore such opulence, and they clearly wanted some of it for themselves.
 The Persians, specifically, figured that, through the war, they were going to loot some of the Mughals gemstones.
 Of course, they just took the Peacock Throne.
 However, they were able to take much more than that.
 Still, the Persian ruler at the time, Nader Shah dislodged the Timur Ruby and Koh-i-Noor, opting to wear it instead.
 And it is actually there where the stone gets its name, as the Shah had called it the Koh-i-Noor, or, "Mountain of Light."
 However, Nader Shah was not able to enjoy it very long, as he was eventually assassinated.

 At some point in time, the Koh-i-Noor fell into the hands of a Ranjit Singh, leader of the Sikhs.
 This was sometime around 1813.
 So, it was finally won back.
 This was a monumental victory for them.
-The stone exchanged hands with rulers and countries, but was Ranjit Singh was dying, he was going to make a bold move with it.
+The stone exchanged hands with rulers and countries, but with Ranjit Singh was dying, he was going to make a bold move with it.
 Rather than let it fall into the hands of yet another leader, he decided that was going to gift it to a Hindu temple.
 The British hated this.
 They, who had no history with the stone, were disgusted with the fact that such a glorious diamond would be in the hands of a heathen faith.
 The British were going to take advantage of the turbulent times and get the stone for themselves.
 Now, this blatant act of greed and assertion of colonial will.
 They had no regard for the heritage of the people, they just wanted to get the most amount of money from this while also being able to subjugate the people.
 One newspaper wrote that the "Brahmins say that the owner of the Koh-i-noor will always be ruler of India."
 Of course, if they ever lost the stone again, it would be utterly demoralizing, since they had, not long ago, just reacquired it.

 The British, however, were going to have it.
 By the end of the Second Anglo-Sikh war in 1849, the British acquired the Koh-i-Noor in a treaty.
 The diamond was then gifted to Queen Victoria.
 The British had just won the war, seized the famous Koh-i-Noor, hauled it all the way back to Britain, advertised it, and put it on display.
 It was then the subject of great criticism.
 However, it was not from the means through which the stone was acquired, rather, people thought the stone didn't look good.
 To them, this was a legendary diamond.
 It had an interesting past with a hint of mystery, not to mention it was seated in the magnificent Peacock Throne and was worn by the Shah Nader.
 While impressive in story, they commented and complained, suggesting that the stone might even be glass.
 After so many had died for it to be entrenched in British soil, the people felt that its radiance should be reflected like that found in the myth.
 So, the stone was then recut, resulting in a smaller but more magnificent diamond of stunning lustre.